eclipse-ankaios/ankaios/doc/docs/usage/tutorial-fleet-management.md

     The field mask must be provided in JSON format in the message.
 We will see an example later in this tutorial.

 The full source code for the fleet connector is available in the [Ankaios repository](https://github.com/eclipse-ankaios/ankaios/tree/main/tools/tutorial_fleet_management/fleet-connector).
-The ank-sdk-python provides many more features as shown in its [documentation](https://eclipse-ankaios.github.io/ank-sdk-python/).
-Be sure to use the correct version of the ank-sdk-python that matches the version of Ankaios you are using.
+The Ankaios SDK for python provides many more features as shown in its [documentation](https://eclipse-ankaios.github.io/ank-sdk-python/).
+Be sure to use the correct version of the SDK that matches the version of Ankaios you are using.

 ## Deploying the fleet connector